nkrkv/xod/docs/tutorial/08-constants/README.md

 same tutorial there.
 </div>

-Before this experiment, we specified the node values manually with the Inspector.
-However, the data can be transferred from the output pin to the input pin of every node.
-This is the core idea of all node-based visual programming, including XOD.
+Previously, we specified the node values manually with the Inspector.
+However, the data can be transferred from the output pin of one node to the input pin of another node.
+This is the core idea of XOD programming.

 ![Patch](./patch.png)